Ants on a garden plant

 Hydrangea flowering plants

-Hydrangeas are a great addition to your spring and summer garden with their beautiful flower bloom, these flowering plants will brighten up your garden, hydrangeas are one of the most popular and easy-to-grow container or ornamental garden plants because of their large mostly spherical flower heads that come in a wide array of colors but like other plants hydrangeas attract ants.
+Hydrangeas are a great addition to your spring and summer garden with their beautiful flower bloom; these flowering plants will brighten up your garden.
+Hydrangeas are one of the most popular and easy-to-grow container or ornamental garden plants because of their large, mostly spherical flower heads that come in a wide array of colors, but like other plants, hydrangeas attract ants.
 The reason for this is that hydrangeas are a host plant of aphids, aphids are sucking insects that suck the plant’s sap or fluids.

 Sunflowers